FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/index.md

 ---
 title: "New Ones Come in Pairs: NPM Articles, Patreon Tiers (& Catboys)"
-tagline: "More than ever, “everything” happens so much!
+tagline: "This month more than ever, “everything” happens so much!
 And by everything, we mean our new updates."
-created_at: 2025-08-26T12:25:29.240Z
+created_at: 2025-08-27T20:16:02.335Z
 tags:
   - monthly newsletter
 socials: []